-Rusty McKinney is in his third season with the Cardinals as a defensive assistant after joining the staff on 2/12/19.
-His role primarily consists in helping with team's defensive line.
+Rusty McKinney is in his fourth season with the Cardinals as a defensive assistant after joining the staff on 2/12/19.
+His primary role is assisting with the team's defensive line.

-McKinney came to Arizona after spending three seasons as a defensive quality control coach with Miami where he worked under Cardinals defensive coordinator Vance Joseph, who held the same position with the Dolphins in 2016.
+McKinney came to Arizona after spending three seasons as a defensive quality control coach with Miami where he worked under Cardinals defensive coordinator Vance Joseph who held the same position with the Dolphins in 2016.